Innovation and Technology

 - Harmful and age-inappropriate behaviours – bullying, sexting, access to pornography, and more.

-For boys entering Year 9 to12 in 2017, they require a lightweight Windows device or Mac laptop.
+Boys entering Year 7 to 12 will require a Windows or Mac laptop.